ProcursusTeam/procursus-wiki/docs/Building-on-Linux.md

-Building Procursus packages on GNU Linux is possible with [cctools-port](https://github.com/tpoechtrager/cctools-port).
+Building Procursus packages on GNU/Linux is possible with [cctools-port](https://github.com/tpoechtrager/cctools-port).
 While there's no specific Linux distro that you should use, it's recommended that you use a fairly known distro (e.g Debian).